reignite/burnout.io/content/resources.md

 ## Online Resources

+> "While critically important as a tool to help, these solutions also don’t directly address the path to burnout.
+They don’t tackle the systemic problems within both startups and larger organizations that lead to burnout.
+They gloss over the patterned behaviors of sociopathic (or even merely incompetent) managers."
+- <small>[Dodging Burnout, 4 Hours at a Time](https://medium.com/@jpaulreed/dodging-burnout-4-hours-at-a-time-965f1921e6a2) - J. Paul Reed</small>

 > "You didn’t mean to end up here.
 You didn’t even see it coming...
 It all started with a chance to earn a living doing something you loved.
 Your dream job.
 Creating things instead of rotting in a cubicle.
 You weren’t just going to make a living — you were going to leave your mark on the world."
 - <small>[The Cult of Work You Never Meant to Join](http://lengstorf.com/overkill-cult/?utm_source=burnout-io) - Jason Lengstorf</small>